devcomo/raffle-app/Readme.md

 # CoMo Richweb Raffle App
-This app is for the CoMo Richweb usergroup raffles.
-It works by simply searching for tweets with the hashtag #comorichweb and then randomly selects a user from that set.
+This app is for the dev/como usergroup raffles.
+It works by simply searching for tweets with the hashtag #devcomo and then randomly selects a user from that set.

-## Running it
+## Yes, it is ugly and not very good.
-The application is written using coffee-script on the serverside and the client side.
-It requires node.js, coffeescript and npm installed to run.

-From the project directory, first install the dependancies:
-    `npm install`

-Then to run the app:
-    `coffee app.coffee`

-That's it.
-Please feel free to fork and make additions. ;)
+Deal with it, but please feel free to fork and make additions. ;)